acwang8880/getty-scrape/README.md

 ❯ jupyter lab --ip 0.0.0.0 --no-browser

-# In the jupyter lab interface, open up the getty_scraper.ipynb notebook
+# In the jupyter lab interface, open up the image_scraper.ipynb notebook
 # Ctrl + Enter while selecting the cell will run it
 # Enter the query phrase <fedex>
 ```